Envelope & Mail Piece Sizes

 The USPS classifies every mail piece by size, shape, and weight.
 This classification directly determines your postage rate.
 A postcard that's slightly too large becomes a "flat" — and your postage rate can double.
 A letter that's too square gets a non-machinable surcharge.
 Understanding these boundaries saves real money on every mailing.

 At Cornerstone, we design and produce every mail piece to meet USPS automation specifications.
-That means maximum postage savings with zero risk of surcharges, returns, or delays.
+Our commercial printing services ensure every piece is cut, folded, and finished to exact USPS dimensions, and our full-service mailing handles presort, postage, and USPS entry so your campaign qualifies for maximum savings with zero risk of surcharges, returns, or delays.
 For a complete breakdown of postcard-specific requirements, see our guide to USPS Postcard Printing Requirements.

 Written by Sean Griffen, Owner — Cornerstone Services, Inc.